zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

                         interrupt vector. (see also -g) -w, --wait            Wait for <ENTER> before closing parallel port.

+Address parameters for --erase, --upload, --size can be given in decimal, hexadecimal or octal.

 NOTE:   Some versions of the Texas Instruments MSP430 Development Tool
-        require that you give the '--no-close' option to pyJTAG.
-This is because the Texas Instruments tool is powered via the JTAG adapter; the '--no-close' option prevents pyJTAG from powering the adapter off.
-You may also need to restart the program with pyJTAG (using the '--no-close' and '-r' options is sufficient) after rebooting your machine.
+        require that you give the '--no-close' option to msp430-jtag.
+This is because the Texas Instruments tool is powered via the JTAG adapter; the '--no-close' option prevents msp430-jtag from powering the adapter off.
+You may also need to restart the program with msp430-jtag (using the '--no-close' and '-r' options is sufficient) after rebooting your machine.

         Other development kits that rely on the parallel port for their power source may also need the '--no-close' option.
 It is preferable to